SPOILT FOR CHOICE

 Facilities: Beach Stores, a Farm shop, pub, Surf school and café.
 Council run toilets including disabled.

 Dogs: The is a dog ban from 15th May to 30th September (10am-6pm).

 Harlyn Bay is a crescent shaped bay of sand and pebbles with rock pools and is situated on the eastern side of Trevose Head, west of Padstow.
 It is a wide, sandy bay with a reputation as one of the ‘safer’ beaches and is therefore popular with both families and surf schools.
 Lifeguards patrol this beach over the Easter weekend and from the beginning of May until the end of September.

-Facilities: There are toilets available within the parking area.
-There is a shop adjacent to the beach.
+Facilities: There are toilets available across the road from the car park.
 Harlyn Surf School is based on the beach offering surf lessons, SUP and kayaking tours.
 It is an RNLI approved Surf School.

 Parking: There is one large car park adjacent to the beach which extends into a field during the summer seasons.

 Dogs: Dogs are welcome at Harlyn Bay all year round.

 Constantine Bay is a wide sandy beach with many rock pools and plenty of sand and is north of Treyarnon Bay.
 At low tide Constantine Bay and Boobies Bay form one very long beach.
 It is separated from Booby’s Bay, on the north, by a narrow rocky headland.
 Access to the beach is by a sloping path.
 Lifeguards Patrol this beach from late May until late September including the Easter weekend.
 Please be aware that there are rocks at this beach and dangerous rips with the beach shelving quickly at high tide.
 A very popular surf spot producing top quality waves, however, this is recommended to experienced surfers only.